-The only measures shown above that do not require AMI are commercial and industrial demand curtailment and residential EV charging.
-Because the cost-effective DR programs require AMI and Clark Public Utilities does not have AMI, total demand response over the four-year period 2022-25 is projected to be 0 MW.
+The only measures shown above that do not require AMI are commercial and industrial demand curtailment and residential Electric Vehicle(EV) charging.
+Because the only cost-effective DR programs identified in the DRPA requires AMI and Clark Public Utilities does not have AMI, total demand response targets over the four-year period 2022-25 are projected to be 0 MW.